-- 2 Reminder: the big questions lurking behind this course - Is there a separate phonological grammar (that feeds into the processing system)? - Or is the grammar just a different level of description of the processing system? - If the grammar is a separate module, what kinds of information does it exchange with speech planning? - 3 What we looked at, as steps towards eventually tackling those questions
+- Is there a separate phonological grammar (that feeds into the processing system)? - Or is the grammar just a different level of description of the processing system? - If the grammar is a separate module, what kinds of information does it exchange with speech planning?